Sen-lab-SFU/thymine-Dimer-Photo-repair/README.md

 Guide:

-generator.py when run on the data folder will generate a list of files containing the amount of different Dinucleotide Motifs.
+generator.py when run on the data folder will generate a list of files containing the amounts of different Dinucleotide Motifs.

 Analysis.R will generate a set of plots and statistical tests when given formated data for a given range of Dinucleotide Motifs.